Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Program Lead – PACE mentoring program

-Tia joined the Australian Network on Disability (AND) team in May 2021 as a Program Coordinator.
+Tia joined the Australian Network on Disability (AND) in May 2021 as a Program Coordinator.
 She was promoted to Program Lead in October 2022.

-Prior to joining AND, Tia has worked in different roles in communication, social Media management, program management and not-for-profit organisations, which allow her to develop excellent teamwork, leadership and organisational skills.
+Prior to joining AND, Tia has worked in different roles in communication, social media management, program management ,and not-for-profit organisations, which allow her to develop excellent teamwork, leadership and organisational skills.

 Tia has made her life-long goals to empower individuals, with a desire to work in a challenging environment to inspire empathy and equity.
 Her previous experience in supporting people with disability has also developed her passion on advocating for diversity, accessibility and inclusion.